New Seahawks cornerback Quinton Dunbar facing armed-robbery charges in Florida

-Seahawks defensive back Quinton Dunbar, who was acquired in a trade from Washington in March and expected to compete for the team’s starting right cornerback job, is facing four counts of armed robbery with a semi-automatic firearm in connection with an incident early Thursday morning in Florida with an arrest warrant issued Thursday afternoon.
+Seahawks defensive back Quinton Dunbar, who was acquired in a trade from Washington in March and expected to compete for the team’s starting right cornerback job, is facing four counts of armed robbery with a semi-automatic firearm in connection with an incident late Wednesday night in Florida with a warrant for his arrest issued Thursday afternoon.

-New York Giants cornerback DeAndre Baker is also four robbery charges as well as four charges of aggravated assault with a firearm in the same incident.
+New York Giants cornerback DeAndre Baker is also four robbery charges as well as four charges of aggravated assault with a firearm in the same incident in which roughly $73,500 in cash and watches were stolen.

 TMZ Sports first reported the news which was confirmed via Twitter by the Miramar, Fla., Police Department.

-The report broke a few hours after Dunbar had spoken with media who cover the Seahawks via Zoom.
+The news of the warrant being issued for Dunbar’s arrest broke a few hours after Dunbar had spoken with media who cover the Seahawks via Zoom.
 Dunbar said he was doing the interview from his home in Florida.
 The Seahawks list Miami as his hometown.
 Miramar is listed as about 17 miles from Miami.

-The two are alleged to have made out with more than $7,000 in cash and valuable watches including an $18,000 Rolex watch, a $25,000 Hublot and a pricey Audemars Piguet timepiece.
+The robbers are alleged to have stolen more than $12,000 in cash as well as a $18,000 Rolex watch, a $25,000 Hublot and a $17,500 Audemars Piguet timepiece in an incident that the police report portrays as possible revenge for gambling losses suffered two nights earlier.

+The report states that police were called at 12:20 a.m.
+Thursday morning to respond to a call of an armed robbery that had occurred 45 minutes earlier.

-The report states the two men were attending a party that began Wednesday night around 8 p.m.
+Dunbar and Baker were said to have been attending a party that began Wednesday night around 8 p.m.
 Police alleged the men were gambling when an argument broke out, with a table being flipped over and Baker and another unidentified man brandishing guns and Baker then directing the other two men, including Dunbar, to steal the cash and watches.
 Baker is alleged to have pointed a gun at a man who “feared for his life.”

-One of the men alleged that Dunbar and Baker had lost “around $70,000’’ gambling two days earlier.

-The report alleges that the cars driven by the two NFL players were “pre-positioned’’ outside the residence in a manner suggesting that the robbery was planned.
+Dunbar is also alleged by one of the victims to have directed others to “take the valuables.”

-The report states that there was conflicting testimony on whether Dunbar was armed — three of the witnesses are stated as saying they did not see him with a gun while one states that he did — but concludes that “upon the totality of the circumstances’’ that Dunbar committed armed robbery.
+The report states that there was conflicting testimony on whether Dunbar was armed — three of the witnesses are stated as saying they did not see him with a gun while one states that he did.
+Because of that, the report states that it could not be conclusively stated that Dunbar committed aggravated assault with a firearm.
+But it states that “upon the totality of the circumstances’’ that Dunbar committed armed robbery.

+One of the men who was robbed alleged that Dunbar and Baker had lost “around $70,000’’ gambling two days earlier at a different party in Miami.

+The report alleges that the cars driven by the three men were “pre-positioned’’ outside the residence in a manner suggesting that the robbery was planned.
+The cars were reported as a Mercedes, BMW and a Lamborghini.

 No one was reported as injured.

-Tania Rues, the public information officer for the Miramar PD, told the Seattle Times that as of 5:30 p.m.
-Seattle time neither men had been arrested but that the department had been in contact with the attorneys of one of the men about turning himself in.
+Tania Rues, the public information officer for the Miramar PD, told The Seattle Times that as of 5:30 p.m.
+PT neither men had been arrested but that the department had been in contact with the attorneys of at least one of the men about turning himself in.
 No bond was set.

 In a statement Thursday night the Seahawks said: “We are aware of the situation involving Quinton Dunbar and still gathering information.
 We will defer all further comment to league investigators and local authorities.”